video

 Welcome to today's lesson from the unit of Place Value.

-And by end of today's lesson, we'll be able to interpret place value in the context of imperial units.
+This lesson is called Place Value in Imperial Units, and by end of today's lesson, we'll be able to interpret place value in the context of imperial units.

 Our keyword today is imperial.

-It's a system of units for measuring which was created during the early 1800s during the British Empire.
+It's a system of units for measuring, which was created during the early 1800s during the British Empire.

 For example, feet, miles, ounces, and gallons are all imperial units of measure.